 Parents have an equal legal right to make decisions for their child when their relationship ends.
 No parent has a greater legal right to make decisions over another parent, even if they did most of the child care or were abused by another parent.
-Only a court order or agreement changes this equal right.
+Only a or agreement changes this equal right.

 If you leave your partner and take your child with you, your partner might say that you ignored their equal right to make decisions.
 Your partner might even say that you abducted the child.